Dopamine Acts as Pain Killer. Is Dopamine a Bio Product? Can It Be Purchased? How Does It Function Inside Us?

 When people are in the all-consuming phase of love, that poetry and the movies and novels colorfully place in front of us for our consumption, and when we are truly in those states ourselves, scientists are finding that while MOOD is incredibly affected, so also is the human experience of PAIN.

 “There are significant alterations in their mood, that are impacting their experience of pain," Sean Mackey, MD, PhD, declares and continues - "We're beginning to tease apart some of these reward systems in the brain and how they influence pain.
 These are very deep, old systems in our brain that involve dopamine -- a primary neurotransmitter that influences mood, reward and motivation."

 Dopamine may be discovered to be the main biological player in this act; along with all the other factors that make “the train run”.
 When you see how long lived relationships last, you have to stand in amazement at what a powerful ignition step was involved in making decades and decades of enduring love in great unions.

 Nature Gets Us Bound Up in "Amour"and Then…

-The explosion of passion takes mankind’s mind off of the commitment of love, the duration of love and all those sentiments in the songs.
-After the big explosions of "amour", that get us intertwined, then we are forced to confront the day to day quality of loving another person in all the ways we have to.
-So then we think less of the drives and electronic shocks of love and we move on to words like Faithfulness and Patience.
+And then we think less of the drives and electronic shocks of love and we move on to words like Faithfulness and Patience.
 We honor these qualities because we know from aeons of loving that this means that we must bear the pain of relationships over a long period of time.
-As the years pass we are sure that Love has great Beauty, but we also see the Price Tag.
+As the years pass we are sure that also sees the Price Tag.
 It is pain.